 If your child has tonsillitis, make sure they have plenty to eat and drink, even if they find it painful to swallow.
 Being hungry and dehydrated can make other symptoms, such as headaches and tiredness, worse.

-Over-the-counter (OTC) painkillers such as paracetamol and ibuprofen can help relieve symptoms such as a sore throat.
+Over-the-counter painkillers, such as paracetamol and ibuprofen, can help relieve painful symptoms such as a sore throat.

-When treating children with painkillers it is important to check you have bought the correct type and dosage as younger children only need small dosages.
-Your pharmacist will be able to advise you.
+If treating your children with painkillers, it's important to use the correct type and dosage.
+Younger children only need small dosages.
+Your pharmacist can advise you about this.

-Children under 16 years of age should not take aspirin.
+Children under 16 years of age shouldn't be given aspirin.

-Some people find that gargling with a mild antiseptic solution can help relieve a sore throat.
+Over-the-counter treatments that can soothe a sore throat, such as lozenges and oral sprays, are also available.
+Some people find that gargling with a mild antiseptic solution can also relieve a sore throat.

-An alternative method is to gargle with warm salty water.
+Alternatively, you could try gargling with warm, salty water.
 Mix half a teaspoon of salt (2.5g) with a quarter of a litre (eight ounces) of water.
-It is important never to swallow the water so this method may not be suitable for younger children.
+It's important not to swallow the water, so this method may not be suitable for younger children.

-- in most cases of tonsillitis the use of antibiotics will not speed up the recovery time but can still cause unpleasant side effects such as stomach pain and feeling sick
+- in most cases, antibiotics won't speed up the recovery, but they can cause unpleasant side effects, such as stomach pain and feeling sick

-- the more an antibiotic is used to treat a non-serious infection, the greater the chance that it will not be effective in treating a more serious infection (this is known as antibiotic resistance)
+- the more an antibiotic is used to treat a non-serious infection, the greater the chance it won't be effective in treating more serious infections; this is known as antibiotic resistance

 - you or your child has a weakened immune system